The Green PracticeGovan Health Centre 5 Drumoyne Road Glasgow, G51 4BJTel: 0141 531 8460

 Although registered with one doctor you are at liberty to consult any of the doctors available.

 Appointments can now be booked online.
-Information on registration can be found here.
+Information on registration can be obtained from the surgery and when provided with your user ID and password you can register here.

 Late attendance for GP/Nurse appointments is becoming an increasing problem and is the commonest cause of our surgeries running late.
 If you are late for an appointment, we cannot guarantee that you will be seen – this will be a decision made by the doctor/nurse your appointment is with.
 You may be asked to re-appoint or wait until the end of the surgery.
 Please ensure you check in when you attend for an appointment.
 Please do not book an appointment if you know you might struggle to arrive on time.
 We appreciate that sometimes you may be kept waiting for an appointment – this may be because a surgery is running late due to patients attending prior to your appointment arriving late, or due to the fact that your GP/nurse has had to deal with a medical emergency.